 module Product (P : ProductRule) where

-We simultaneously define the product _*_ and the semantics of terms over series.
+In order to achieve a formal definition, we simultaneously define the product _*_ and the semantics of terms over series.
 This is necessary since we need to capture arbitrary product rules.

 infixr 7 _*_